AudiTranscribe/AudiTranscribe/README.md

 ## For Developers

-If you are planning to develop for AudiTranscribe, please ensure that **Java 17** is installed on your machine.
+If you are planning to develop for AudiTranscribe, please ensure that the following dependencies are installed on your
+machine:

+1. Java 17
+2. FFmpeg (Version 4 or later)

 In addition, there are some additional dependencies to install for specific platforms:

 - **Windows**: The [**WiX Toolset 3**](https://wixtoolset.org/) is needed to generate the AudiTranscribe executable for Windows.
+    - Make sure that the `.NET 3.5` feature is enabled on your Windows device.
+To enable it, follow these steps:
+        1. Go to the Control Panel.
+        2. Under "Programs", select "Programs and Features".
+        3. Choose "Turn Windows features on or off".
+You may be prompted to enter an administrator's password.
+        4. In the list of features, choose ".NET Framework 3.5 (includes .NET 2.0 and 3.0)" and then click "OK".
+        5. If a popup asks whether to download features, select "Let Windows Update download the files for you".
 - **macOS**: On macOS, the **Xcode Command Line Tools** needs to be installed to make AudiTranscribe run in development.
   You can install the XCode Command Line Tools by running:
   ```